mimblewimble/grin-rfcs/text/0000-fix-fees.md

 For chains with a maximum blocksize, fees are also necessary to allow prioritization of transactions.

 There is a small window prior to HF4 where transactions constructed using the former lower won't be finalized before HF4 and will thus fail to be relayed.
 Third party wallets are free to switch fee computation some arbitrary time before HF4 to minimize this risk.

+The fee factor could have been specified in a new fee field, but that requires a consensus change and takes up more space.

 # Prior art
 Several chains have suffered spam attacks.
 In early days, bitcoin was swamped with feeless wagers on Satoshi Dice [1].